Complete Classics Collection of Ancient China: Compilation

 The Kangxi Emperor hired Chen Menglei of Fuzhou to compile the encyclopedia.
 From 1700 to 1705, Chen Menglei worked day and night, writing most of the book, including 10,000 volumes and around 160 million words.
-It was originally titled the Compendium or Tushu Huibian (图书汇编).
+It was originally titled the Compendium (圖書彙編 (Túshū Huìbiān)).
 By 1706 the book's first draft was completed, and the Kangxi emperor changed the title to Complete Classics Collection of Ancient China (Gujin Tushu Jicheng).
 When the Yongzheng emperor ascended the throne, he ordered Jiang Tingxi to help Chen Menglei finish the encyclopedia for publication by around 1725.

 Outline

 The 6 series are as follows.